GriffinBINF/tbs_fhs_gwas/README.md

 *Step 0: Preprocessing*
 The FHS genotype files were split amongst two consent groups and so required extensive preprocessing to merge them

-step0\_compress.sh takes a list of the files to compress from a mapfile and runs bcftools sort to compress them all step0\_index.sh indexes the compressed vcf files step0\_merge\_consent\_groups.sh merges the consent groups
+build_phenoData.Rmd builds the phenotype and pedigree files for FHS step0\_compress.sh takes a list of the files to compress from a mapfile and runs bcftools sort to compress them all step0\_index.sh indexes the compressed vcf files step0\_merge\_consent\_groups.sh merges the consent groups